vlad-x/lmongo/readme.md

 })
 ```

 After the initial `.sync()`, any `Cat` models you create/edit/delete with mongoose will be up-to-date in Elasticsearch.
 Also, elmongo reindexes with zero downtime.
-This means that your data will always be available in elasticsearch even if you're in the middle of reindexing.
+This means that your data will always be available in Elasticsearch even if you're in the middle of reindexing.

 #API